 Time slots: 10am, 11am, 12pm, 1pm, 2pm & 3pm.

-All children must be accompanied by an adult.
+All children must be accompanied by an adult and supervised at all times.
 Tickets for both adults and children must be booked

 Online booking closes an hour before each time slot, please call the box office 01225 386777 to check availability

 Unfortunately we cannot take large group bookings.
 Maximum group sizes are 10 to include a minimum of 2 adults and must be booked in advance.
 Please note: we do not admit birthday parties

 VISIT US INFO: DIRECTIONS, CAFE OPENING TIMES AND PARKING

 Images: The Brutalist Playground by Assemble and Simon Terrill.
 Installation photo taken at S1 Artspace, Sheffield, 2016.
 Photography: Alun Bull © RIBA